mozilla/addon-sdk/doc/module-source/sdk/window/utils.md

 ## Private Windows ##

-If it uses this module your add-on will see private browser windows even if it has not explicitly opted into private browsing, so you need to take care not to store any user data derived from private browser windows.
+With this module your add-on will see private browser windows even if it has not explicitly opted into private browsing, so you need to take care not to store any user data derived from private browser windows.